prem-kumar412/To-Do-List/README.md

 - **CSS (`style.css`):** Styles to define the appearance of the web page.
 - **JavaScript (`script.js`):** Logic for handling user interactions, managing tasks, and implementing theme switching.

 ##  Deployment

 The TO-DOIT App is deployed and accessible online.
-You can use the following link to access the application: [TO-DOIT][ https://prem-kumar412.github.io/To-Do-List/)
+You can use the following link to access the application: [To-Do-List](https://prem-kumar412.github.io/To-Do-List/)